-estradiol gel - transdermal, Estrogel (cont.)
+estradiol gel pump - transdermal, Elestrin, EstroGel (cont.)

-OVERDOSE: This medication may be harmful if swallowed.
-If swallowing or overdose is suspected, contact your local poison control center or emergency room immediately.
-US residents can call the US National Poison Hotline at 1-800-222-1222.
+OVERDOSE: This medicine may be harmful if swallowed.
+If swallowing or overdose is suspected, contact a poison control center or emergency room immediately.
+US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: severe nausea/vomiting, unusual vaginal bleeding.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.